Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Block-iterative methods for coupled PDEs

 This can be rewritten as a stationary iterative scheme as

-While this splitting is often introduced also in monolithic schemes to, for example, derive operator-based preconditioners \cite{axelsson2001survey}, here, for the resulting system to be "decoupled" we require $\Ai$ is a block-triangular operator.
-For the sake of clarity we now introduce the block-version of the simplest stationary iterative schemes, namely Jacobi, Gauss-Seidel, and SOR. \paragraph{Block-Jacobi} Block-Jacobi is the simplest iterative method and its block-version can be formulated as follows:
+While this splitting is often introduced also in monolithic schemes to, for example, derive operator-based preconditioners \cite{axelsson2001survey}, here, for the resulting system to be "decoupled", we require $\Ai$ is a block-triangular operator.
+For clarity, we now introduce the block version of the most straightforward stationary iterative schemes: Jacobi, Gauss-Seidel, and SOR. \paragraph{Block-Jacobi} Block-Jacobi is the simplest iterative method, and its block-version can be formulated as follows:

 with

 \paragraph{Block-Gauss-Seidel} Analogously to the classical Gauss-Seidel method, the block-Gauss-Seidel method (starting from the first equation) reads